JLofgren418/Unpaid-Interns/README.md

 ## Additional Branches

-1. Preliminary Branch
-*Preliminary Branch used for initial skeleton code.
+1. Preliminary - Branch used for initial skeleton code.
 This branch is not up to date and should not be used.
-2. CourseTest Branch
-*Branch used for testing improved import feature.
+2. CourseTest - Branch used for testing improved import feature.
-3. Export Branch
-*Branch used for testing CSV export feature.
+3. Export - Branch used for testing CSV export feature.